 Maintaining Shoulder Parallelism

-Milonguero-style tango, known for its close embrace, emphasizes an intimate, inward experience.
-This style requires partners to maintain chest-to-chest contact and keep their shoulders parallel to ensure maximum connection and effective communication.
+Milonguero-style tango, known for its close embrace, emphasizes inward experiences over outward display.
+This style requires partners to keep their shoulders parallel to maintain chest-to-chest contact, ensuring the deepest possible physical connection and emotioanl exchange.

 No comments: